Whether planning a yearly vacation or deciding on your next place on a worldwide backpacking trip, air travel may be your best or only option.

 Once you land after however many hours in one seat, getting to your destination may be the only thing on your mind.

-However, depending on your arrival location, size of airport and final destination, being able to finally say “I made it” may be still a ways off.
+However, depending on your arrival location, size of the airport, and final destination, being able to finally say “I made it” may still be a ways off.

 Once you leave the plane, there is little to do besides following the rest of your fellow passengers through immigration and customs and to the baggage claim.

 At this point, all that's left is to relax and enjoy the start of your travels!

 This post was written by Christine Tucker and brought to you by Flightright.
 Photos: David Lee